Tomorrowland (Mad Men): Plot

-Betty's husband, Henry, is furious over both the decision to fire Carla, and Betty's refusal to provide her a letter of recommendation.
+Betty's husband, Henry, is furious over both the decision to fire Carla and Betty's refusal to provide her a letter of recommendation.
 He angrily points out that Carla was important to the children's stability, which was Betty's supposed reason for staying in the Ossining house.
 When Betty tries to justify it by saying she wanted a "fresh start", Henry tells her that she's a child and that "there's no such thing as a fresh start".
-Later, we see Betty sleeping alone in Sally's bedroom.
+Later, we see Betty going into Sally's stripped room and lying on the mattress.

 In California, Don discovers that Megan is great with his kids, having had experience with her nephews and nieces.
 Don takes the kids to visit Anna Draper's home.
 The children see "Dick & Anna '64" painted on the wall from Don's earlier visit.
 Sally asks who Dick is, and after hesitating, Don tells her that "Dick" is a nickname he sometimes uses.
 Anna's niece, Stephanie (Caity Lotz), gives Don the engagement ring that Anna had received from the real Don Draper.
 Don returns to the hotel where Megan and his children ask him to go swimming.
 He declines, claiming he is very tired.
 We then see him sitting alone in his hotel room, deep in anxious thought.
 Later, Don relaxes and plays with the children in the swimming pool.

 While Don is away, Peggy receives a visit from her friend at Life magazine, who in turn introduces Peggy to a pretty model who had just been fired from a commercial assignment in their building.
 It is revealed that Topaz Hosiery has fired their ad firm and scrapped all of their ideas.
 Peggy realizes that Topaz is looking for a new advertising agency.
 She passes this information to Ken Cosgrove, who is able to secure a meeting during the upcoming holiday weekend.
 The executives are receptive to Peggy's ideas during the meeting, and later ask Cosgrove for a presentation in a week's time.
 When told of this, Peggy is ecstatic as this is the first account that the firm has brought in within ten weeks.